 Another key step is to find yourself an investment real estate agent.
 This is not just any real estate agent.
 Instead, find someone who specializes in working with investors and who ideally owns his or her own investment properties.

 In addition to finding you deals, an investor agent should be able to help you build the rest of your team like your property manager and your general contractor, since he/she has used and vetted these same people for his/her properties.

 Harness the Power of Women

-We bring all of these skills to the table when we enter the market as real estate investors.
+We bring all of these skills to the table when we enter the market as real estate investors looking to become financially independent.
 The key is just to get started in educating yourself and building your team so that you can work towards building financial independence for yourself and your family today.

 Want to learn more?